-Unfortunately Koryo Tours will not take those traveling on US passports to the Democratic People’s Republic of Korea (‘DPRK’ or ‘North Korea’) as of the US State Department restrictions, effective September 1, 2017 and renewed September 1, 2018, which invalidate US passports for travel to the DPRK without special validation.
+Unfortunately Koryo Tours will not take those traveling on US passports to the Democratic People’s Republic of Korea (‘DPRK’ or ‘North Korea’) in accordance with the US State Department restrictions, effective September 1, 2017 and renewed September 1, 2018, which invalidate US passports for travel to the DPRK without special validation.
 The US State Department may grant on-time-use special validations for the following activities: 1) professional journalism 2) officially sponsored Intentional Red Cross or American Red Cross humanitarian missions 3) trips justified for compelling humanitarian reasons and 4) trips otherwise deemed to be in the US national interest.
 You can find more information about the application process for special validations here.

 Koryo Tours is unable to assist with special validations applications, but can direct US citizens with interest in contributing to humanitarian work in the DPRK to responsible non-governmental organizations working across a range of fields.
 Each year Koryo Tours supports small-scale humanitarian projects, often towards a specific and achievable goal.
 These projects are carried out in conjunction with registered charities and with third-party oversight.
 We encourage all those interested in travel to the DPRK to consider supporting such projects.
 Please contact us for more details.